 |

+Capturing the nuance of human skin—the warmth, the cool shadows, and the subtle shifts in translucency—is one of the most rewarding challenges in figurative art.
+The good news?
+You don’t need a degree in color theory to get it right.
+You just need a better system.
+I’ve put together a compact, punchy mini-course designed to strip away the guesswork and give you the exact recipes you need to mix lifelike skin tones with ease.
 Every artist knows that the creative journey is about more than just brushes, paints, or clay.
 It’s about inspiration, discovery, connection, and sharing ideas.
 That’s exactly why I’m excited to announce the launch of Create Art Magazine, a brand-new digital publication designed to showcase creativity and bring artists together in a vibrant, supportive space.

 The very first issue will launch on 1 September 2025, and I’d love for you to be part of it.
 Best of all, subscriptions are completely free.
 When you sign up, you’ll receive a beautiful flipbook edition of the magazine delivered straight to your inbox, with new editions arriving every two months.
 If you’ve been looking for a lightweight, no-fuss easel for plein air painting—or simply something that doesn’t take over your studio space—the KraftGeek Inspire Tripod Easel may be exactly what you need.